What is Operating Leverage?

 |S. No||Name||Market Cap ($ ‘000)||Sales (2017 YoY Growth)||EBIT (2017 YoY Growth)||Degree of Operating Leverage|

 |4||Public Service Enterprise||22,623||-13.0%||-46.8%||3.60x|

 - Overall the sector has a higher Leverage compared to other low capital intensive sectorsCapital Intensive SectorsCapital intensive refers to those industries or companies that require significant upfront capital investments in machinery, plant & equipment to produce goods or services in high volumes and maintain higher levels of profit margins and return on investments.
 Examples include oil & gas, automobiles, real estate, metals & mining..
 Most of the companies have operating leverage of more than 3.0x

 - National Grid has a DOL of 10.37x, whereas, Sempra Energy has a DOL of 33.10x

 While we analyze a company, we must look at its Operating Leverage.
 DOL helps us evaluate how sensitive its operating income is with respect to changes in Sales.
 Higher DOL will result in a higher change in Operating income when sales increase.
 However, in the case of adverse situations of Sales decrease, such companies’ Operating Income will get hit the most.
 On the other hand, companies with Lower DOL will see only a proportional change in Operating Income.

-This has been a guide to what is Operating Leverage, formula, and its calculation.
-Here we also take a degree of operating leverage examples of companies like Colgate, Amazon, Accenture and also sectors including IT Services, Utilities, Business Services, and Airlines.
+This article has been a guide to what is Operating Leverage, formula, and its calculation.
+Here we also take a degree of operating leverage examples of companies like Colgate, Amazon, Accenture, and also sectors including IT Services, Utilities, Business Services, and Airlines.